indeterminateoutcomesstudios/Truth-Servitor/README.md

 ### Usage

 Replace the `<TOKEN GOES HERE>` on line 20 with your bot token.
-Bot tokens may be acquired from [here](discordapp.com/developers/applications/me) after creating a bot account.
+Bot tokens may be acquired from [here](discordapp.com/developers/applications/me) after creating a Discord application.

 Lauch from within directory: `python fortune.py`.